Why Bluetooth Audio Sounds Different on iPhone and Android

 Why There Is No LDAC or aptX

-iPhone does not support LDAC or aptX codecs.
+iPhone doesn’t support LDAC or aptX codecs.

 Why Apple “Locks” the Experience